Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Tours are positioned to serve the industrial, logistics, and administrative centers of the Centre-Val de Loire region.
-This location provides low-latency connectivity for local enterprises and public sector organizations.
+Proximity To Key Business Districts: Data centers in Tours are well-positioned to serve the industrial and commercial hubs of the Loire Valley.
+This provides low-latency connectivity for local manufacturing, logistics, and technology firms.

-Tax Advantage For Data Centers France provides specific financial incentives that can benefit data center operators.
-Large-scale infrastructure projects may be eligible for significant loan financing from institutions like the European Investment Bank (EIB), reducing the capital cost of new builds and expansions.
+Tax Advantage For Data Centers: France provides specific financial incentives that can benefit data center operators.
+European Investment Bank (EIB) loan financing has been made available for large-scale data center projects, reducing the capital expenditure required for new builds or expansions.

 Natural Disaster Risk

-The overall natural disaster risk for Tours is Low, with a score of 2.7 out of 10, as of September 2025.
-This low-risk profile makes it a strong location for primary and secondary infrastructure deployments where uptime is critical.
+The overall natural disaster risk for Tours is low, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
+This stable environmental profile minimizes the threat of disruption to data center operations.

 Key environmental risks include:

-• River Flood: The most significant natural hazard in the region.
+• River Flood: The most significant natural hazard in the region, though modern infrastructure and site selection mitigate this risk for critical facilities.

 • Earthquake: A low but present seismic risk.